Lion kills 22-year-old worker at North Carolina wildlife conservatory, officials say

 "The Conservators Center is devastated by the loss of a human life today," said the statement, which added that the center would be closed until further notice.

+"This is the worst day of my life.
+We've lost a person.
+We've lost an animal.
+We have lost the faith in ourselves a little today," said Mindy Stinner, the executive director of the Conservators Center, according to WTVD-TV.

-Black, a recent graduate of Indiana State University, had worked at the center as an intern for approximately two weeks at the time of her death.
+Black, a recent graduate of Indiana University, had worked at the center as an intern for approximately two weeks at the time of her death.

+"She was a beautiful young woman who had just started her career, there was a terrible accident, and we are mourning," Black's family said in a statement, according to news outlets.
+"But, she died following her passion."

-According to its website, the Conservators Center is home to 15 lions and in total, more than 80 animals.
+According to its website, the Conservators Center is home to 15 lions and more than 80 animals in all.
+The center began giving public tours in 2007 and gets more than 16,000 visitors annually.

 WYOMING HUNTING GUIDE FATALLY MAULED BY GRIZZLY BEARS